CptAsgard/mech-vr-blog/patreon_week1.md

 ## Weekly Update - Week 1

-**NOTE:** _This is the first weekly update, which is usually reserved for Captain-level Patrons and higher.
+**NOTE:** _This is a weekly update, which are usually reserved for Captain-level Patrons and higher.
+I am making it public to serve as an example.
 If you like what you see here, consider subscribing to my Patreon at patreon.com/mechvr.
-From here on out the weekly updates will no longer be public.
-I will instead post occasional public updates that are larger in scope and show less behind-the-scenes content.
+From here on out I will instead post occasional public updates that are larger in scope and show less behind-the-scenes content.
 Also consider joining the project Discord at discord.gg/qTYbdVfYmh if you’d like to talk about this project or ask me anything._

 Hey Patrons,